LupienLab/SMURF/README.md

 Clone this repo via `git clone`.

+SMuRF can make use of Common SNP database files, if desired.
-The SNP147 annotation files from the [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables) are very large, so they are not included in this repository.
+These database files are very large, so they are not included in this repository.
+But, they can be downloaded from the [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables) by selecting **Group:** Variation, selecting the desired **Track**, and saving in BED format.

 ## Requirements